Smile Because It Happened

 You have to decide which camp to join.
 There is no right or wrong here.
 Maybe you can do what I did and join each camp for a little while to see which you prefer.

-19 Responses to “Smile Because It Happened”
+19 replies on “Smile Because It Happened”

 Dear Daphne,